How to Write a House Flipping Business Plan

 Financials for a House Flipping or Home Renovation Business Plan.

-Financial projections and financial models for a House Flipping or Home Renovation business plan should first start with budgeting for the purchase of a home and renovation costs.
-Once this is done, then business owners need to determine which mode of financing they are going to select, whether it’s an investor partner or a bank loan.
-Once this information is compiled, then projections may be made for when the funding will be spent and when they expect to sell the home will be.
-Once this is complete, then the business plan writer can expand this process to cover 12 months.
+Financial projections and models for a House Flipping or Home Renovation business plan should commence with budgeting for property acquisition and renovation expenses.
+Once this foundational step is completed, business owners must determine their preferred financing method, whether it involves an investor partner or a bank loan.
+After consolidating this information, projections can be formulated to estimate when funding will be utilized and when property sales are expected.
+Once this initial phase is concluded, the business plan can be expanded to cover 12 months.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author